 Rule Development Agenda

-The board initiated the rule-making process with an initial draft of the forestry module proposed rules on October 12, 1998.
-The notice was published on November 4, 1999, (WSR 98-21-015); text was published on December 2, 1998.
-A continuance of this filing was published in WSR 99-09-078, and the text was published on June 2, 1999.
-The proposed rules incorporate new public resource protection requirements in the following categories: Riparian protection for fish-bearing and nonfish-bearing streams; water typing; wetlands; Class IV-Special; SEPA guidance; application procedures; roads; slope stability; forest chemicals; enforcement; monitoring; adaptive management; and watershed analysis.
+1. New Forest Practices Rules: Initial Draft of Permanent Rules: The board initiated the rule-making process with an initial draft of the forestry module proposed rules on October 12, 1998.
+The notice was published on November 4, 1999 (WSR 98-21-015); text was published on December 2, 1998.
+This filing was continued in WSR 99-09-078 in [and] WSR 99-22-032.
+The proposed rules incorporate new public resource protection requirements in the following categories: Riparian protection for fish-bearing and nonfish-bearing streams; water typing; wetlands, Class IV-Special; SEPA guidance; application procedures; roads; slope stability; forest chemicals; enforcement; monitoring; adaptive management; and watershed analysis.

-New draft permanent rules are being prepared that would implement the Forests and Fish Report (April 29, 1999) and ESHB 2091 (effective August 19, 1999).
-In December 1999, the board plans to conduct the thirty day review required by the Forest Practices Act.
-A supplemental notice, along with the second phase of the small business economic impact statement, may be filed in February 2000.
-Public hearings are scheduled for April 2000.
+A new set of draft rules is being prepared that would implement the Forests and Fish Report (April 29, 1999) and ESHB 2091 (effective August 19, 1999).
+The board plans to conduct the thirty day review required by the Forest Practices Act for these rules in late spring 2000.
+A supplemental notice, along with the second phase of the small business economic impact statement, may be filed in the fall.
+Public hearings are scheduled for October 2000.
 All of these dates are subject to change.

 A. Forest practices on saltwater islands.
-The board anticipates including some of the issues raised by SaltWater Islanders for Timbered lands (SWIFT) in the proposed permanent forestry module rules.
+The board issued a partial denial of this petition on November 4, 1999.
 The board's islands committee has not yet established a timeline for dealing with the other issues.

-The board plans to include some editorial and procedural rules with the supplemental notice for proposed forestry module rules.
+3. Other: The board plans to propose editorial, procedural and minor rule changes.
+These may be a separate proposal or may be included within a supplemental notice for the permanent rule proposal in 1 above.
 These include corrections, SEPA guidance, clarifying some watershed analysis rules, clarifying timelines associated with civil penalty appeals, and reviewing forest practices relationship with other laws.